 Details:

-*7:00 p.m. to 8:00 p.m.
-Eastern Standard Time
+Time: *7:00 p.m. to 8:30 p.m.
+Eastern Daylight Time.

 Please note: there is no pressure or requirement to attend every session.
 If you are unable to make it to a Sit?
 No guilt.
 There is no attendance taken, no recordings made.
 Just come when you can.